 Ann Arbor is 25 miles from Detroit Metropolitan International Airport (DTW) via I-94.
-The most affordable transportation option to and from DTW is AirRide, a public charter bus with stops in Ann Arbor at the Blake Transit Center downtown (about a 5-minute walk from the University of Michigan campus) and the Kensington Court Hotel off I-94.
+The most affordable transportation option to and from DTW is AirRide, a public charter bus that stops in Ann Arbor at the Blake Transit Center downtown (about a 5-minute walk from the University of Michigan campus).
 Fare is $12/person one-way with advance reservation, and $15/person one-way without a reservation (if seats are available).
-Other transportation options include Metro Cars, Ann Arbor Metro Airport Shuttle, and AirRide.
+Other transportation options include Metro Cars, and the Ann Arbor Metro Airport Shuttle.

 Greyhound buses service Ann Arbor from locations around the U.S. and Canada.
 The Greyhound station is located downtown at the 4th and William parking structure adjacent to the Blake Transit Center.

 Megabus is a low-cost bus service with routes connecting Ann Arbor with Toledo, OH and Chicago.
 Buses arrive and depart from the University of Michigan commuter lot at 2678 S. State Street.

 Amtrak operates three daily eastbound trains (to Detroit) and three daily westbound trains (to Chicago) that depart from the train station at 325 Depot Street.
 Amtrak also offers an evening bus to Toledo to meet an overnight train to the east coast.

 For more information about transportation, including taxis, Zipcars, car rentals, and city bus services, visit the Ann Arbor Area Convention and Visitors Bureau Transportation page.
 Additionally, the University of Michigan operates its own line of buses that anyone can ride for free.
 For a list of routes and schedules, visit the University of Michigan's Parking and Transportation Services website.